dismantl/CaseHarvester/README.md

 # Case Harvester
 Case Harvester is a project designed to mine the [Maryland Judiciary Case Search](http://casesearch.courts.state.md.us/casesearch/inquiry-index.jsp) (MJCS) and build a near-complete database of Maryland court cases that can be queried and analyzed without the limitations of the MJCS interface.
 It is designed to leverage [Amazon Web Services (AWS)](https://aws.amazon.com/) for scalability and performance.

-If you are a researcher or journalist and would like access to our database, please reach out to us at [caseharvester@disman.tl](mailto:caseharvester@disman.tl).
+If you are a researcher or journalist and would like access to our database, please reach out to us at [info@openjusticebaltimore.org](mailto:info@openjusticebaltimore.org).

 # Architecture
 Case Harvester is split into three main components: spider, scraper, and parser.
 Each component is a part of a pipeline that finds, downloads, and parses case data from the MJCS.
 The following diagram shows at a high level how each of these components interact: